 Tamara King became Principal of the Newton Studio and the Summer Dance Program Newton in 2004.
-During her tenure, Newton has become the hub of the Classical Ballet Program, which offers a carefully constructed, ten-level curriculum.
+During her tenure, Newton has become the hub of the Classical Ballet Program, which offers a carefully constructed ten-level curriculum.
 King has also guided the studio toward establishing strong ties with the city of Newton, becoming an Executive leader in the Newton Cultural Alliance, as well as launching a partnership with Lasell College where she resides on the Advisory Board of the Humanities Department.

 King was invited to join the faculty and direct the Summer Dance Workshop at Walnut Hill School for the Arts in 1994.
-Under former BBS Director Rachel Moore, she returned to Boston Ballet School 2001 to teach on a full-time basis and, in 2002, to lead the Summer Dance Program.
+Under former BBS Director Rachel Moore, she returned to Boston Ballet School in 2001 to teach on a full-time basis and, in 2002, to lead the Summer Dance Program.
 In addition to her teaching and leadership roles, King has regularly choreographed for the annual Spring Showcase, creating the productions Alice in Wonderland; Never, Neverland: The Adventures of Peter and Wendy; and Seasons.

-Ms. King has guest taught for the esteemed American Ballet Theatre JKO School as well as the University of North Carolina School of the Arts, and Harvard University.
+Ms. King has guest taught for the esteemed American Ballet Theatre JKO School, as well as the University of North Carolina School of the Arts, and Harvard University.
 In addition, Ms. King also serves as a participating juror for the prestigious Japan Grand Prix Competition in Tokyo, Japan.